fraterrisus/walkthroughs/aethus/items.md

 ## Errata
 - Need more unique plot objects (Cognative Link Module, others?)
 - Find a !@#%* Jaspite Geode
-- Find a Quarinium Geode (for market value)
 - What's the order of fetch quests?
 - What does Oxygen Poisoning do?
 - Fatigue effects?